johnaboucha/data-projects/sql/learnSQL/04_Basic_SQL_Reports_part_1.md

 # Creating Basic SQL Reports part 1

-Database used is Microsoft’s Northwind dataset, a fictional store and its customers, suppliers, and orders.
+Database used is based on Microsoft’s Northwind dataset, a fictional store and its customers, suppliers, and orders.
 Find it on [GitHub](https://github.com/Microsoft/sql-server-samples/tree/master/samples/databases/northwind-pubs).

 Select each customer's ID, company name, contact name, contact title, city, and country.
 Order the results by the name of the country.